cembooks/static/README.md

 ./build
 ./run-all

-This will build and execute all numerical experiments.The last two steps will take some time...
+This will build and execute all numerical experiments.
+The last two steps will take some time...
 Alternatively, you can build and run only the experiments you are interested in.
 To do so, change into static/ and run